Museum of New Zealand

 Please ensure images are credited to Te Papa.

-- The figure of Sergeant Cedric Malthus emerging from poppies left by visitors
+The figure of Sergeant Cecil Malthus emerging from poppies left by visitors

 Most popular exhibitions at Te Papa